panelarrow

 German who had supported, and in many cases, had participated in the Revolution of 1848 that swept across the European continent.
 Many favored the unification of Germany with a central government that defended basic sovereign rights.
 With the failed Revolution many from Germany, Austria, and the Czech Republic emigrated to the United States to continue their quest for freedom.
 Many were well educated, and had wealth, and would become very successful in their new adopted country with the coming of the Civil War a decade later.
 Genealogical records document their journey and successes in this new land.

-Code Words: “Plan One, Acknowledge” The United States Navy and Coast Guard in World War I
+Code Words: “Plan One, Acknowledge” The U.S. Navy and Coast Guard in World War I

 On Friday April 6, 1917 the U.S. Navy’s communications center in Arlington, VA transmitted the code words “Plan One, Acknowledge” that initiated the transfer of the U.S. Coast Guard then under the Treasury Department to the Department of the Navy for the duration of the war.
 Both services worked side by side together to defeat the enemy.
 From war patrols, transporting of troops to the war zones, and fighting a new undersea nemesis with the U-Boats both services performed with valor.
 Discover your ancestor or other family members who may have served in either seafaring organization and the legacy each left behind as we remember World War I.

-Rebel Leathernecks: Research in the Confederate Marine Corps in the Civil War
+Rebel Leathernecks: The Confederate Marine Corps in the Civil War

 Research your ancestors who may have served the Confederacy during the Civil War.
 The Confederate Marine Corps-a part of the Navy was established by Congress March 16, 1861.
 Initially authorized for less than a thousand men, later by September of 1862, the service employed additional soldiers within their ranks.
 The Marines saw various action throughout the war serving along the eastern seaboard.
 By war’s end those that remained were serving in defense of the city of Richmond, Virginia at the time of surrender.
 Discover some great untapped resources awaiting you in primary records for this relatively unknown branch of the military.